anton-k/hindley-milner-type-check/README.md

 intExpr1 = negate $ ((20::Expr) + 30) * 100
 ```

-Let's define couple of helpers to check that type is correct:
+Let's define a couple of helpers to check that type is correct:

 ```haskell
 infer = T.inferType defContext . unExpr